arangodb/docs/3.8/graphs-custom-pregel.md

 - `traceMessages` (optional) a mapping from `vertex-id` to a dict described below
   - `filter` (optional)
     - `bySender` (optional) a list of vertex document ids.
-Only messages send by those vertices are traced.
+Only messages sent by those vertices are traced.
     - `byAccumulator` (optional) a list of accumulator names.
-Only messages send to those accumulators are traced.
+Only messages sent to those accumulators are traced.

-Program
+AIR Program
 -------

-As the name already indicates, the _Program_ is the part where the actual algorithmic action takes place.
-Currently a program is represented with the Arango Intermediate Representation (AIR).
+As the name already indicates, the _AIR program_ is the part where the actual algorithmic action takes place.
+An AIR program is represented with the Arango Intermediate Representation (AIR).

 ## Arango Intermediate Representation